mistryamit03/Data-Visualization-Projects/Data Analytics Blogs - Medium.md

 Blogged about a project focused on analyzing music trends using Tableau.
 This project aimed to visualize data from Spotify's regional top charts to understand trends in streaming habits across different countries.

 **Final Result:**
-- Determining the most popular artists in Spotify's top 200.
+- Determined the most popular artists in Spotify's top 200.
-- Analyzing how listening habits and track popularity vary from country to country.
+- Analyzed how listening habits and track popularity vary from country to country.
-- Identifying the most popular and trending tracks.
+- Identified the most popular and trending tracks.
-- Tracking the most streamed tracks over time.
+- Tracked the most streamed tracks over time.

 **Dataset Link:** [Spotify Charts](https://spotifycharts.com/regional)
 **Type:** Structured Dataset